-What It’s Like Living With Breast Cancer Genetic Mutation: Soulful Reflections From a Previvor shares thoughts along this unexpected journey of deepening and aims to cultivate peace and healing.
+Previvor Confessions: What Is It Like Living With Breast Cancer Genetic Mutation? shares thoughts along this unexpected journey of deepening and aims to cultivate peace and healing.
 Thinking about cancer, living with cancer risk, and even deciding whether to be tested for a genetic mutation can be overwhelming.
 I’d love to offer friendship and a personal perspective as a woman at midlife journeying imperfectly with heartfulness, courage, and healthy determination.

-What It’s Like Living With Breast Cancer Genetic Mutation: Soulful Reflections from a Previvor
+Previvor Confessions: What Is It Like Living With Breast Cancer Genetic Mutation?

 What is Hereditary Cancer Risk?